 To rely on the objective justification defence, the bank would need to show that sending the customer to the back of the queue was a proportionate means of achieving a legitimate aim.
 This is likely to be very difficult.
 The bank might argue that serving (other?) customers within a reasonable time was a legitimate aim.
 However, is this situation significantly different from a customer whose transaction at the counter takes a long time for some other reason?
 Further, the bank’s action is not likely to be proportionate if it could reasonably have taken alternative steps, such as bringing on another cashier (step 3 of the Four-stage structured approach above).
 Even if that were not possible, it seems likely a court would find that the discriminatory effect of the customer being asked to go to the back of the queue bank outweighs the aim of serving customers promptly (step 4).

 Objective assessment by tribunal

-The employment tribunal (or County Court etc) reaches its own decision on whether the action was objectively justified.
-It is not limited to deciding whether the view taken by the employer, service provider etc falls within the range of what is reasonable.
+The employment tribunal (or the County Court etc) reaches its own decision on whether the unfavourable treatment was a proportionate means of achieving a legitimate aim.
+The tribunal is not limited to deciding whether the view taken by the employer, service provider etc falls within the range of what is reasonable.

-Hardy & Hansons plc v Lax (link to bailii.org), 2005, Court of Appeal – followed by numerous other cases:
+Hardy & Hansons plc v Lax (bailii.org), Court of Appeal, 2005 – followed by numerous other cases:

-This was an indirect sex discrimination claim by a female employee who had been refused a job share.
-The Court of Appeal upheld the tribunal’s decision that refusing the job share was not justified – the employer had overstated the difficulties of a sharing the job in question.
+This was an indirect sex discrimination claim by a female employee returning from maternity leave, who was told a role could not be done part-time/job share.
+The Court of Appeal upheld the tribunal’s decision that refusing the job share was not justified.
+The employer had overstated the difficulties of a sharing the job in question.

-Homer v Chief Constable of West Yorkshire Police (pdf, supremecourt.gov.uk), 2012, Supreme Court
+Homer v Chief Constable of West Yorkshire Police (bailii.org), Supreme Court, 2012

 Applying this to disability